MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 ### Determining the migration direction in the dependency Graph

 The process to migrate tables and fields to another extension depends on the migration's direction in the dependency graph.
-The following figure illustrates a simplified extension dependency graph, where each upper extension is dependent on the lower extension.
+The following figure illustrates a simplified extension dependency graph.
+From top to bottom, an extension is dependent on any extension the below it in the graph.

 ![Dependency graph](media/extension-dependency-graph.png "Dependency graph")

-Moving tables or fields from Extension Y to Extension X, is considered a *move down*.
-Moving tables or fields from the Base Application extension to Extension X is a *move up*.
+Moving objects from Extension Y to Extension X, is considered a *move down*.
+Moving objects from the Base Application extension to Extension X is a *move up*.

 #### Development